ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 oil and slir in it pulverized charcoal
 to the consistency of paint.
 Put a
 coat of this over the timber, and
-tbaro ia not a man that will live t
+tbaro ia not a man that will live to
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:iahi:batch_iahi_electabuzz_ver01:data:sn84038485:00279528955:1873052901:0113/pct:33.709949,40.200096,12.327150,14.235776/!600,600/0/default.jpg"/>
 </td>